AdityaDavane1/learnGit/README.md

 # learnGit
-Project is to learn git
+Project is to learn git and ML with Python